Skip to content

 OnlyFans Agency Contracts: What to Look For Before You Sign

 An OnlyFans agency contract is a legally binding document that will govern your business relationship and your income for months or potentially years.
-And yet, most creators sign them without fully understanding what they’re agreeing to.
+And the contract is where everything the agency said during the pitch either gets confirmed in writing — or quietly contradicts itself in the fine print.

-But here’s the truth: the contract is the most important part of the entire agency relationship.
-A bad contract can trap you in a situation you can’t escape, give away rights to your own content, and cost you far more than an agency’s commission.
+Here’s what I know for certain: the contract is the most important part of the entire agency relationship.
+A bad contract can trap you in a situation you can’t escape, give away rights to your own content, and cost you far more than any agency’s commission should ever cost.

 This guide walks you through every critical element of an OnlyFans agency contract.
-What should be in there, what shouldn’t, what’s standard, and what should make you run.
+What should be there, what shouldn’t, what’s standard, and what should make you walk away immediately.
 Read this before you sign anything.

 Why the Contract Matters More Than the Pitch

 During the sales process, agencies say all the right things.
-They’re charming, enthusiastic, and full of promises.
-But here’s the thing about verbal promises: they’re legally worthless.
+They’re charming.
+They’re enthusiastic.
+They have impressive numbers and testimonials and case studies.
+But here’s the thing about verbal promises: they are legally worthless.

 What’s in the contract is what you’re actually agreeing to.
-If the agency verbally promises weekly calls but the contract says “periodic communication at the agency’s discretion,” guess which one holds up if there’s a dispute?
+If the agency verbally promises weekly calls but the contract says “periodic communication at the agency’s discretion,” guess which one holds up in a dispute?
 The contract.
 Always the contract.

-That’s why you need to read every word, understand every clause, and make sure the contract reflects what was verbally discussed.
+That’s why you need to read every word, understand every clause, and make sure the contract reflects everything discussed verbally.
 If something the agency promised isn’t in the contract, ask them to add it.
-If they refuse, ask yourself why.
+If they refuse — that refusal is the most important information you’ll receive from them.

 Essential Contract Elements to Review